-Quarterly new orders at current price and chained volume measures seasonally adjusted by public and private sector.
-Quarterly non-seasonally adjusted type of work and regional data.
+measures, seasonally adjusted by public and private sector.
+Also includes quarterly non-seasonally adjusted type of work and regional data.

 This article contains a summary of the construction output price indices (OPIs) for Quarter 1 (January to March) 2016, produced using an interim solution whilst ONS continues to develop appropriate methodologies for the long-term.
 Data in this release are experimental statistics.